-Crucial importance - make sure your resume is up to date.
+It is crucial that your resume is up to date.
 This seems as though it is best left unsaid, but the interview doesn’t happen without it.
-When you like the look of your resume or you’ve updated often, which I recommend, the oft overlooked section is your contact information.
+When you like the look of your resume or you’ve updated often, which I recommend, the often-overlooked section is your contact information.

 Now that you can be found; when you are contacted for an interview, research the organization.

 A basic interview question is: ‘Why do you want to work here?’

 If you don’t know anything about the institution, this will be a difficult question to answer.
 Doing your homework shows initiative.
 You did work without being told to or paid and they will notice.
 Start simply, become familiar with the mission statement.
 Find an inception date and read the topics displayed on the website.

 Working in education, school officials know they will not retire wealthy and careful consideration must be made to why they do what they do.
 A mission statement is an announcement to the world of an overall goal.
 It is pored over and reviewed before it is posted, but then it appears in all aspects of policies and procedures along with communication for parents, students, faculty and regulatory agencies.
 If you know it, you are ahead of the curve.

 The stories on the website are events or programs a school wants to celebrate.
 At the very least, familiarity will help you generate questions.
 Asking questions shows engagement and interest and is a good skill to develop.

 ‘If you could be any kind of tree, what kind of tree would you be and why?’